 No consistency in contact.
 No consistency in connecting.
 No consistency in positive emotions.
 No consistency in anything.

+Consistency should not be confused with being predictable.
 Being predictable is doing the same thing over and over.
 It’s contacting your ex every x number of days (like clockwork).
 It’s sending “hi, how are/what’s up/how’s you day?” text every time you make contact (blah, blah, blah).
 It’s bringing up the old relationship/getting back together in every conversation (nag, nag, nag).
-It’s him/her ending every contact with you trying to hang on (please, please, please).
+It’s your ex ending every conversation with you trying to hang on (please, please, please).
 Etc.

 What if nothing has changed?
 What if it doesn’t work out?
-What if he/she gets bored or falls out love again?
+What if they get bored or fall out love again?
 What if you are not “the one”?
 What if there is someone else out there?

-The more they open up the more they respond, the more they more they respond the more emotionally invested he/she becomes.
-The more emotionally invested he/she is, the more he/she initiates contact, face-to-face meetings etc. The more time you spend in contact and on dates, the better your chances of getting back together.
+The more they open up the more they respond, the more they more they respond the more emotionally invested they become, the more emotionally invested they are, the more they initiate contact, face-to-face meetings etc. The more time you spend in contact and on dates, the better your chances of getting back together.